ahsaxyz/metricon-labs/README.md

 ## Status
 In active development and experimentation.
-Exploring scalable privacy infrastructure and backend architecture on Solana.
+Exploring scalable privacy infrastructure and backend architecture on Solana